 - 1 cup grated zucchini

 - grated parmesan

-- Using a large non-stick pan, sauté the onion in butter or olive oil until translucent.
+- Using a large non-stick pan, sauté the onion in 1tbsp olive oil until translucent.

-- Add the rice, black pepper kernels, crushed red pepper (spicy and optional).
-Stir with 2 cups of water or stock, a few good pinches of salt (less or no salt if using stock) and add the salmon on top.Reduce the heat to low/medium.
-Cover with a lid and let simmer until rice is cooked.
+- Add the rice, black pepper kernels.
+Stir with 2 1/2 cups of water or stock, a few good pinches of salt (less or no salt if using stock), salmon, 2 garlic cloves, zucchini and the carrot.
+Bring to a boil, then reduce the heat to low/medium.
+Cover with a lid and let simmer until rice is cooked (about 20 minutes)

-- Stir in the mozzarella and cook while stirring until the shrimp is pink and done.
+- Finally, add in the mozzarella and cook while stirring until the shrimp is pink and done (3-4 more minutes).
 In those last minutes, add a little bit of water and salt if needed.

 - Serve with Parmesan cheese, ground black pepper and basil.
 I also added a small salad on the side and a little bit of extra garlic (because you can never have enough garlic!).